MoTTTT/podzone/docs/technical.md

 - `sudo microk8s helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace`
 - `sudo microk8s kubectl --namespace ingress-nginx get services -o wide -w ingress-nginx-controller`

+### Insecure Ingress (can't get Certificate Manager to work without this first being in place...)

+- podzone-ingress-class-nginx: We need this because the helm install creates a class called `ingress-nginx`, and cert manager requires one called `nginx`
+- Now enable CertificateManager.
+LetsEncrypt https certificates are used for https ingress: `sudo microk8s enable cert-manager`

+- podzone-apache

+- podzone-ingress-class: deprecate this, use ingress-nginx
+- podzone-non-secure-ingress

+- podzone-certs

+### NOTE: Reviewing ordering of these above...

 Per-host ingress configuration is applied via the kubernetes API.
 Configuration is per internet host in the inventory.
 For implementation details see the following files in config/ directory:

 - `podzone-control-ingress.yaml`
-- `podzone-dashboard-ingress.yaml`
 - `podzone-musings-ingress.yaml`
-- `podzone-plone-ingress.yaml`

 ### Certificate configuration

-LetsEncrypt https certificates are used for https ingress.
-The CertificateManager add on is required.

-- `sudo microk8s enable cert-manager`

 For implementation details see the following files in config/ directory:

-- `podzone-certificateIssuer.yaml`
 - `podzone-certs.yaml`

 ### Upgrade: NOTE: did not result in rook-ceph add-on being available